Work programme (2026–2027)

 (c) Consider general trends with the implementation of and compliance with paragraph 4 of Article 4 and paragraph 5 of Article 9 of the Convention;

-(d) Monitor progress achieved by Parties in transmitting to the Secretariat texts of national legislation and other measures adopted by them to implement and enforce the Convention; giving adequate consideration to improving the implementation of and compliance with paragraph 4 of Article 4 and paragraph 5 of Article 9 of the Convention, where applicable, with respect to the Ban Amendment, the plastic wastes amendments and the e-waste amendments;
+(d) Continue to monitor progress achieved by Parties in transmitting to the Secretariat texts of national legislation and other measures adopted by them to implement and enforce the Convention; giving adequate consideration to improving the implementation of and compliance with paragraph 4 of Article 4 and paragraph 5 of Article 9 of the Convention, where applicable, with respect to the Ban Amendment, the plastic wastes amendments and the e-waste amendments;

-(i) Develop recommendations on how to improve implementation of and compliance with paragraph 4 of Article 4 and paragraph 5 of Article 9 of the Convention.
+(j) Develop recommendations on how to improve implementation of and compliance with paragraph 4 of Article 4 and paragraph 5 of Article 9 of the Convention.

-Generally improve the implementation of and compliance with the Convention
+4. Generally improve the implementation of and compliance with the Convention

-(a) Regularly review the guidance developed by the Committee on the basis of periodic feedback from users and suggestions from stakeholders and in the light of decisions adopted by the Conference of the Parties, and make recommendations to the Conference of the Parties on the updating of the guidance;
+(b) Continue to review other guidance developed by the Committee on the basis of periodic feedback from users and suggestions from stakeholders and in the light of decisions adopted by the Conference of the Parties, including in response to invitations for views or information in accordance with decision BC-17/2 on work to improve the prior informed consent procedure,

-5. Country contacts
+6. Country contacts

 Improve the implementation of and compliance with Article 5 of the Convention